What is the Community Transformation Program?

 People are needed at work, and many workplaces know that one way to keep people at work is to keep them healthy.
 SCHD staff work with interested businesses to make changes at businesses that can help people eat better and exercise more.
 There are many different ways this can be done.
 Some include making changes to what is in the vending machines, encouraging people to walk up stairs instead of taking the elevator, or writing a policy that does not allow tobacco and nicotine-use in the workplace.
 Each business no matter how big or small can find something to improve.
 SCHD staff asks a business questions to help them identify how to start!

 The questions are found in the tools below:

-Walking paths, parks, bike trails…these are all things that encourage people to get moving.
-What about the things that help keep people safe when using these things…bike racks, cross walks, curb cuts for wheelchair and strollers, etc.?
-SCHD staff work with people from Scott County cities and the county to look for ways to improve.
+Walking paths, parks, bicycle trails…these are all things that encourage people to get moving.
+What about the things that help keep people safe when using these things…bike racks, cross walks, curb cuts for wheelchairs and strollers, etc.?
+SCHD staff work with communities in Scott County to look for ways to improve.
 By asking a series of questions, needs are identified and plans can be made.